 - Tracing down connections, Turner gets his hostage/partner to go into an agency, pretend to get lost, and identify man.
 Learn the identity of those close to your issue.

 - After identifying the man, Turner follows him, and forces him into his car for information.
 Never lose sight of your objective, and gather as much information as possible to help put together a clear picture.

 - With the key found on the dead man, he identifies a hotel room and bugs the hotel room phone.
 Keys tell more than you think.
 Ask locksmiths for more information on a key.

 - Turner records the sound of a man dialing a phone number, and then inputs that into a computer to decode the phone number.
-There are several applications out there, but I would love to see a website that does that easily.
-I’d even host it for you!
-(In technical terms, it would be an online DTMF decoder.)
-Contact me for more details.
+There are several applications out there to do this.

 - When phoning a government agency, he assumes that the call is being traced, and makes it from inside a phone company, linking together phones to prevent the trace.
 Assume your phone call is being traced.
 Make your call short and sweet, and if possible, make it hard to trace.

 Support Lone Iguana, buy Three Days of the Condor via this affiliate link.

 The writer of this post compiles the latest tech news and more at Squealing Rat and recently started a new project, Stretching Cow, which compiles links for educators.
 Find him on Twitter.